ChrisW444/Official-Changelog/octavi_lavender.md

   - import Hotword Enrollment blobs
   - Removed all apps prebuilt
   - Drop non-functional soundtrigger
+  - Fix: fix lag in the system UI
+  - Fix: fix hotspost didn't work for some people

 Dirac
    - Dirac/Mi Sound separate to XiaomiParts (moved for Settings)
    - Add bass booster preset for MiSound (much stronger bass for those who use headphones)
    - Add Blobs Dirac (adde some libs on vendor)
    - Fix: Dirac: Enable by default (dirac didn't work well at times)
+   - Import MIUI dirac translations

 XiaomiParts
    - Adding XiaomiParts into the whitelist ( Adding XiaomiParts into whitelist to avoid it being killed by